Earn up to 9.25 AMA PRA Category 1 Credits™

 Understanding the patient perspective on surgical outcomes and experiences

-This one and a half day conference will include presentations by world-renowned quality-of-life researchers, surgeons involved in PRO measurement, patient advocates, payers, device industry representatives and regulators.
+Learn from world-renowned quality-of-life researchers and surgeons actively using Patient-Reported Outcomes (PRO) in their practices on how you can shape the future of PRO in not just plastic surgery, but all of surgery!
+This program includes presentations from patient advocates, payers, device industry representatives and regulators.
 Each panel will be followed by a discussion period that will engage stakeholders in thought-provoking dialogue.
 The meeting will conclude with a Mentoring Luncheon for faculty and trainees (surgical residents and junior quality of life researchers) to solidify the establishment of cross-disciplinary training relationships.

 Shape the future of PROs in all types of surgery!
 Together, we can: